haris-mujeeb/TeraRanger_TwinDrive/README.md

     python main.py
     ```
 4.  **Control the robot:**
-      * The PyQtGraph application will launch, showing the live SLAM visualization.
+      * The PyQtGraph application will launch, showing the live visualization.
       * Use the following keyboard commands for manual control:
           * **W**: Move forward
           * **S**: Move backward